Sylvester Bonnaffon Jr.

 Sylvester Bonnaffon Jr. (September 14, 1844 – May 12, 1922) was a United States soldier who fought with the Union Army during the American Civil War as a first lieutenant with Company G of the 99th Pennsylvania Infantry.
 He received his nation's highest award for valor, the U.S. Medal of Honor, for his gallantry and leadership against Confederate troops during the Battle of Boydton Plank Road, Virginia on October 27, 1864.
 That award was conferred on September 29, 1893.

 Also brevetted twice for "gallant and meritorious services during the War", he enrolled with the Pennsylvania National Guard post-war, rising through the ranks to command the 20th Regiment Infantry (emergency) during the Pittsburgh railroad strike of 1877.

-Formative years
+Early years

-Born in Philadelphia, Pennsylvania on September 14, 1844, Sylvester Bonnaffon Jr., was a son of Philadelphia natives Albert L. Bonnaffon (1818–1889) and Adaline Frances (McClintock) Bonnaffon (1821–1871).
-He was reared and educated in Philadelphia with his siblings: Josephine (1842–1935), who later wed Edmund G. Walters; Adeline, who was born circa 1847; Albert, who was born circa 1849; Charles Albert (1851–1920); Imogen (1854–1918), who later wed George Moore Neall; and Eugenia (1859–1937), who went on to marry Frank T. Anderson in 1884.
+Born in Philadelphia, Pennsylvania on September 14, 1844, Sylvester Bonnaffon Jr., was a son of Philadelphia natives Albert L. Bonnaffon and Adaline Frances (McClintock) Bonnaffon.
+He was reared and educated in Philadelphia with his siblings: Josephine, who later wed Edmund G. Walters; Adeline, who was born circa 1847; Albert, who was born circa 1849; Charles Albert; Imogen, who later wed George Moore Neall; and Eugenia, who went on to marry Frank T. Anderson in 1884.